sondoshassan/learning-journal/Read 201.md

 large website use a content management system (CMS), blogging tools, or e-commerce software.

-**when visit your web, the browser will first connect to a domain name system (DNS) server** the structure has the main heading and maybe have also subheading like an article in the newspaper.
+**when visit your web, the browser will first connect to a domain name system (DNS) server** the structure has the main heading and maybe have also subheading like *an article in the newspaper*.

 ## Html elements
 the elements have 2 tags opining tag and close tag.